aaronsisler/applications.process-planner/README.md

 ### To Do

+1. Let dates have process titles (what is that dates process making)
+1. ~~Ignore blank lines in files~~
 1. Make jar a runnable file
 1. Errors need to be spit out into a txt file
 1. Find out why Process Def file can't be read in Windows with CR/LF